 When the variations of free surface elevation are small compared to the thickness of the first model layer, the free surface equation (2.5) can be linearized.
-As emphasized by ? the linearization of (2.5) has consequences on the conservation of salt in the model.
-With the nonlinear free surface equation, the time evolution of the total salt content is where S is the salinity, and the total salt is integrated over the whole ocean volume $D{\eta}$ bounded by the time-dependent free surface.
+As emphasized by where S is the salinity, and the total salt is integrated over the whole ocean volume $D{\eta}$ bounded by the time-dependent free surface.
 The right hand side (which is an integral over the free surface) vanishes when the nonlinear equation (2.5) is satisfied, so that the salt is perfectly conserved.
-When the free surface equation is linearized, ? show that the total salt content integrated in the fixed volume D (bounded by the surface z=0) is no longer conserved:
+When the free surface equation is linearized, Roullet and Madec [2000] show that the total salt content integrated in the fixed volume D (bounded by the surface z=0) is no longer conserved: